ken1flan/perl_test_on_circleci/README.md

 # perl_test_on_circleci

-Sample of perl test on circleci
+Sample application of perl on docker, and testing on circleci.

 ## 準備